Detailed search

 NSWI130Software System Architectures 52/2 C+Ex

-NSWI153Advanced Programming of Web Applications 52/2 C+Ex
+NSWI153Advanced Web Applications Development 52/2 C+Ex

 NDBI034Multimedia Retrieval 42/1 C+Ex